HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

 Create Surface

+Edit Surface

 ## Installation
-Clone the project into the `~/.FreeCAD/Mod/Geomatic` folder.
+Clone the project into the `~/.FreeCAD/Mod/Geomatics` folder.

 Go to "Edit -> Preferences -> General -> Units" set "Number of decimals = 6".